hotosm/fAIr/frontend/README.md

 ## Note to Kshitij
 - Don't paginate centroids since it's geoson, there is no way to handle pagination on the map. just return a feature collection straight.
+ - Also make it to support filter such as by ID so it can show on the map alone.